AdaProj: Adaptively Scaled Angular Margin Subspace Projections for Anomalous Sound Detection with Auxiliary Classification Tasks: Experimental results

 For all experiments conducted in this work, the state-of-the-art \ac{asd} system presented in \cite{wilkinghoff2023design} is used.
 An overview of the system can be found in \autoref{fig:system_structure}.
 The system consists of three main components: 1) a feature extractor, 2) an embedding model and 3) a backend for computing anomaly scores.

 In the first processing block, two different feature representations are extracted from the raw waveforms, namely magnitude spectrograms and the magnitude spectrum.
-To make both feature representations a bit more different the temporal mean is subtracted from the spectrograms, essentially removing static frequency information that are captured with the highest possible resolution by the spectra.
+To capture less similar information with both feature representations, the temporal mean is subtracted from the spectrograms, essentially removing static frequency information that are captured with the highest possible resolution by the spectra.

 For each of the two feature representations, another convolutional sub-network is trained and the resulting embeddings are concatenated and normalized with respect to the Euclidean norm to obtain a single embedding.
-In contrast to the original architecture, the embedding dimension is doubled from $256$ to $512$.
+In contrast to the original architecture, the embedding dimension is doubled from $256$ to $512$ to increase the likelihood of two randomly initialized center vectors to be orthogonal.
+Note that even if some of the randomly sampled class centers are not orthonal, the probability that they are linearly independent is equal to $1$ if $J<D$.
+Thus, the subspaces spanned be the class centers do not collapse.
 More details about the subnetwork architectures can be found in \cite{wilkinghoff2023design}.
 The network is trained for $10$ epochs using a batch size of $64$ using adam \cite{kingma2015adam} by utilizing meta information such as machine types and the provided attribute information as an auxiliary classification task.
 Different loss functions can be used for this purpose and will be compared in the next subsection.
-All loss functions investigated in this work require class-specific center vectors, which are initialized randomly using Glorot uniform intialization \cite{glorot2010understanding}.
-To improve the \ac{asd} performance, the randomly initialized class centers are not adapted during training and no bias terms are used as proposed in \cite{ruff2018deep} for one-class classification.
+All loss functions investigated in this work require class-specific center vectors, which are initialized randomly using Glorot uniform initialization \cite{glorot2010understanding}.
+To improve the \ac{asd} performance, the class centers are not adapted during training and no bias terms are used as proposed in \cite{ruff2018deep} for one-class classification.
 Furthermore, mixup \cite{zhang2017mixup} with a uniformly distributed mixing coefficient is applied to the waveforms.

 As a backend, k-means with $32$ means is applied to the normal training samples of the source domain.
 For a given test sample, the smallest cosine distance to these means and the ten normal training samples of the target domain is used as an anomaly score.
 Thus, smaller values indicate normal samples whereas higher values indicate anomalous samples.